micurs/relax.js/relaxjs/readme.md

 ## Resources

-Resources are the focal elements in any Relax.js applications.
-Resources can represent individual objects or contain or represent collection of other resources.
-Resources can respond to 4 type of HTTP requests:
+Resources are the focal elements in any Relax.js application.
+Resources can represent individual objects or contain and represent collections of other objects (i.e. resources).
-GET, POST, UPDATE and DELETE
+Resources can respond to 4 type of HTTP requests: GET, POST, UPDATE and DELETE

 ### Verbs functions